shakeel-faiz/FF/001/08-pfx.md

 -   **Email Encryption and Digital Signing**: Email clients like Microsoft Outlook use PFX files for secure email communication.
 -   **Code Signing**: Developers can use PFX files to sign code or software for authenticity.

+## What is PKCS #12?

+PKCS #12 (Public Key Cryptography Standards #12) is a secure container format for bundling cryptographic objects, like private keys and certificates, into a single file.
+Often used in SSL/TLS setups, it allows safe transport of both a certificate and its private key, usually with the `.pfx` or `.p12` extensions.
+PKCS #12 files are password-protected and encrypted, providing a secure way to manage sensitive information across different platforms.
+This format is especially popular for SSL/TLS certificates, code signing, and email security, where privacy and integrity of keys and certificates are critical for authentication and encryption.

 ## How to open PFX file?

 You can open or use PFX files in the following ways.